Carter Ham

-Carter Frederick Ham (born February 16, 1952) is a retired United States Army general who served as the second commander of United States Africa Command.
+Carter Frederick Ham (born 16 February 1952) is a retired United States Army General Officer who served as the second commander of United States Africa Command.
 As commander of Africa Command, he led Operation Odyssey Dawn, the initial United States role in the 2011 military intervention in Libya.

-Ham served as the commanding general of the United States Army Europe and Seventh Army from August 28, 2008, to March 8, 2011.
+Ham served as the commanding general of the United States Army Europe and Seventh Army from 28 August 2008 to 8 March 2011.
 Prior to that, he served as Director for Operations (J-3) at the Joint Staff from August 2007 to August 2008 and the commanding general, 1st Infantry Division from August 2006 to August 2007, and was the commander of Operation Able Sentry in Macedonia in the mid-1990s, during the Yugoslav wars.

 Post-retirement, Ham served as president and CEO of the Association of the United States Army from July 2016 to September 2021.

 Early life and education

-Ham was born on February 16, 1952, in Portland, Oregon.
+Ham was born on 16 February 1952, in Portland, Oregon.
 He attended high school at Charles F. Brush High School in Lyndhurst, Ohio, a suburb of Cleveland.
 He received the rank of Eagle Scout as a youth in 1965.
 Ham is a 1976 Distinguished Military Graduate of John Carroll University in the Cleveland suburb of University Heights, Ohio.
 During his military career, he achieved a Masters of Arts degree in National Security and Strategic Studies from the Naval War College, in Newport, Rhode Island.
 In 2012, his final full year as a U.S. Army officer, the Boy Scouts of America bestowed upon him the Distinguished Eagle Scout Award.